Most SoftBank Vision Fund investors want to join second fund - CEO Son

 Most investors in SoftBank Group Corp's US$100 billion Vision Fund want to join the group's forthcoming second fund, founder and Chief Executive Masayoshi Son said on Wednesday.

-TOKYO: Most investors in SoftBank Group Corp's US$100 billion Vision Fund want to join the group's forthcoming second fund, founder and Chief Executive Masayoshi Son said on Wednesday.
+TOKYO: Most investors in SoftBank Group Corp's US$100 billion Vision Fund want to join the group's forthcoming second fund, founder and Chief Executive Masayoshi Son said on Wednesday, adding discussions would begin soon.

-SoftBank will soon start discussing the second fund with the investors, Son said at the group's annual general meeting, without providing further details.

 The entrepreneur said in May a second fund would launch "soon", with SoftBank likely to be the only investor initially.

+Raising further funds is essential if Son is to extend his spending spree on late-stage startups around the world.

-Investors in the first Vision Fund, which has invested more than US$80 billion in late-stage startups, include the sovereign wealth funds of Saudi Arabia and Abu Dhabi, Apple Inc and Foxconn, formally known as Hon Hai Precision Industry Co Ltd.
+Investors in the first fund include the sovereign wealth funds of Saudi Arabia and Abu Dhabi, Apple Inc and Foxconn, formally known as Hon Hai Precision Industry Co Ltd.

+The Vision Fund will ramp up its employee numbers to 1,000 from 400 currently, Son said at the group's annual general meeting.

+The fund's head, Rajeev Misra, said he sees investment rising to 100-150 companies, from around 80 at present.

 (Reporting by Sam Nussey; Editing by Christopher Cushing)